 Married Taxpayers With a Child Born During the Tax Year

-You must check the box on Schedule M1CD to indicate that you’re claiming the credit for a baby born during the tax year and use the worksheet in the form instructions to determine the amount of your credit.
+You must check the box on Schedule M1CD to indicate that you’re claiming the credit for a baby born during the tax year.
+Use the worksheet in the form instructions to determine the amount of your credit if your federal credit for the child was based on less than $3,000 of expenses.

 Licensed Family Daycare Providers Who Care for Their Own Child